datafolklabs/cement/doc/source/dev/interfaces_and_handlers.rst

 must provide a function called '_setup()', and perform the expected actions when called.

-In Cement2, we call the implementation of interfaces 'handlers' and provide the ability to easily register, and retrieve them via the :ref:`cement2.core.handler` library.
+In Cement, we call the implementation of interfaces 'handlers' and provide the ability to easily register, and retrieve them via the :ref:`cement.core.handler` library.

 API References:

-    * :ref:`Cement Interface Module <cement2.core.interface>`
+    * :ref:`Cement Interface Module <cement.core.interface>`
-    * :ref:`Cement Handler Module <cement2.core.handler>`
+    * :ref:`Cement Handler Module <cement.core.handler>`

 Defining an Interface